golang-leipzig/golang-leipzig.github.io/content/posts/meetup-49-wrapup.md

 * [sync.Pool](https://pkg.go.dev/sync#Pool)
 * [memory arenas](https://github.com/golang/go/issues/51317) (experimental, but likely be declined)

-Thanks again [Fabian](https://www.linkedin.com/in/fabian-g%C3%A4rtner-913584141/) for the great introduction.
+Thanks again [Fabian](https://www.linkedin.com/in/fabian-g%C3%A4rtner-913584141/) for the great presentation.

 ## VPN and *any of those problems*